Shade Cloth – what’s that? If you’re not a gardener or grower, you may have never heard of shade cloth before.

 Agro Shade Netting and Farming Shade Net

-Agro shade netting is a great way to keep your crops cool and protected from the sun.
+Agro shade netting is a great way to keep crops cool and protected from the sun.
 The shade netting can help reduce the temperature of your crops by as much as 8-10 degrees.
 This will allow you to grow more plants and harvest them sooner.

 Agro shade netting is also great for protecting trees from frost damage in areas with cold winters.